Last Updated on March 25, 2021 by

 What To Wear To Tryouts

 Volleyball players wear a lot of things.
-Although what’s more important is that you have to be confident while playing.
+However, what’s more important is that you have to be confident while playing.
 Here are our suggestions for how to look and feel like a professional volleyball player.

 Shoes: As a potential professional volleyball player, you’ll need a good pair of volleyball shoes.
-To be honest, volleyball shoes are not cheap but you can wear tennis shoes if you don’t already have some or couldn’t afford some.
+To be honest, volleyball shoes are not cheap but you can wear tennis shoes if you don’t already have some or can’t afford some.
 Although you’ll still have to purchase a pair of court shoes later in the future.
 If you’re going for the best volleyball shoes, then go for Nike and Mizuno volleyball shoes.
 They are the best!

-Spandex: We recommend spandex shorts even if some girls wound prefer it because it’s somewhat short, it’s more preferable in the game of volleyball.
+Spandex: We recommend spandex shorts even if some girls would prefer it because it’s somewhat short, it’s more preferable in the game of volleyball.
 Spandex allows you to move freely without any restrictions so that you can play the game at your best.
 We suggest you go for the color black or grey, and we love Adidas, Nike, or Mizuno spandex.

 Kneepads: Kneepads are important volleyball gear.
 Go for thick kneepads that protect your knee when you slide, dive, or fall.
 Also, make sure you get snug kneepads that won’t easily slide off your knees when you’re sliding during games.